adamplesnik/tailwindcss-scroll-driven-animations/README.md

 ### Range

 Animation range controls start and end of an animation.
-Utility classes `.range-start` and `.range-end` can be used for setting the start and the end of the range.
-They default to `entry` and `exit` respectively.
+Utility class `.range` offers various options along with a possibility to use length modifiers.

 ### Scope